samueljwu/cb-terminal/README.md

 3. Match the convertible bond, equity, and FX identifiers.
 4. Build valuation history and review outputs and pricing scenarios.

+## Status

+Local prototype, not a trading system. `scripts/check_public_tree.py` checks that private and runtime files are not committed.

 ## Notes